fchris82/WfDockerWorkflow/docs/wf-included-recipes.md

 Included recipes
 ================

+> You can create and use custom resipes: [Cookbook: custom recipes](wf-cookbook-custom-recipes.md)

 Keep in mind that there would be other recipes.
 You can list all available recipes with the `wf --config-dump --only-recipes` [command](wf-basic-commands.md#recipe-list).
 You can reach more information about each recipes with the `wf --config-dump --recipe=[recipe_name]`.

 ## `symfonyX`